radivot/AMLbeatR/README.md

 t.test(log10(D$LDH)~D$FLT3c) #P=0.17
 ```

-If we instead use FLT3 variant calls in v rather than those in clin, P=0.005 signifance is reached.
+If we instead use FLT3 variant calls in v, P=0.005 signifance is reached.
+We conclude from this that the clinical data fields
+FLT3c and NPM1c in clin should probably be ignored, as they appear to be ~10-fold more noisy in terms of P values.

 ![](docs/LdhFLT3.png)
 ```